ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 still to do:

 1. authenticate the dataverse connection with the service principal
-2. running a script for managed identity permissions (Team.create
+2. running a script for managed identity permissions (Team.Create, Group.ReadWrite.All, Directory.ReadWrite.All, Group.Create, Sites.Manage.All, Sites.ReadWrite.All)

  -->